dotphiles/dotphiles/README.md

         ...
         [endfiles]

+    dotsync will look for

+         ~/$DOTFILES/dotfile.d/localhost
+         ~/$DOTFILES/dotfile.d/$HOSTNAME
+         ~/$DOTFILES/dotfile.d/$DOMAIN
+         ~/$DOTFILES/dotfile

+   And link the first one it finds instead of the standard dotfile.
+The `localhost` dotfile will be excluded from your repo.

   - Usage

-    Dotsync can be used to link your dotfiles into place, with it in the path..
+    Dotsync can be used to link your dotfiles into place

     - `dotsync -L` symlink dotfiles into place
     - `dotsync -U` update from github

+    And update remote machines

     - `dotsync -I -H hostname` initialise *hostname* with the set of dotfiles
+    - `dotsync -U -H hostname` update dotfiles on *hostname* from github
+    - `dotsync -I -H hostname -r` initialise *hostname* with the set of dotfiles with rsync
+    - `dotsync -U -H hostname -r` update dotfiles on *hostname* with rsync
+    - `dotsync -A` update dotfiles on **all hosts**

   - Backups

     Any existing ~/.dotfiles will be backed up into `~/.backup/dotfiles/` if found

 Editing
 -------